-CROSS REF.: 5:290 (Employment Termination and Suspensions), 6:20 (School Year Calendar and Day)
+CROSS REF.: 5:120 (Employee Ethics; Code of Professional Conduct; and Conflict of Interest), 5:290 (Employment Termination and Suspensions), 6:20 (School Year Calendar and Day)

 5:210 Resignations

 Tenured teachers may resign at any time with consent of the Board of Education or by written notice sent to the Board of Education Secretary at least 30 days before the intended date of resignation.
 No teacher may resign during the school term in order to accept another teaching position without the consent of the Board of Education.